 Carl Hagedorn purchased about 100 acres of land next to Anna Marie and Victor on September 24, 1855 and lived on this land until his death, sometime between 1860 and 1870.
 Before he died, he set aside a small tract of land to be used as a family cemetery, later known as the Hagedorn-Witte Cemetery.

 Following her husband’s death, the Hagedorn homestead was divided among the five children.
 Marie Louise went to live with her daughter Adele and her husband Herman von Bieberstein.
 There is some question as to when Marie Louise died.
 The US census shows her living with them as of 1880.
 There is a Marie Louisa Hagedorn recorded in the Texas death listings as having died on May 5, 1905 in Caldwell, Texas.
 However, neither Marie Louise nor Marie Louisa Hagedorn are recorded in the 1900 census.
+The 1890 census was damaged in a fire in the basement of the Commerce Building in Washington, D.C. in 1921, and without this, information, it is not possible to determine whether or not Marie Louise was alive in 1890.

 This picture from Henrietta Witte’s burial was taken on May 17, 1915.
 Behind it you will see the split picket fence surrounding the graves of Carl and Marie Louise, their son Ferdinand, and their niece Marie Lissette Witte.